UNCLASSIFIED (U)

 b.
 All IT hardware and software leveraged to support DMZs and the systems contained therein must comply with all federal laws and policies, including all federal accessibility laws and policies.

 c.
 DMZ hardware and software must be configured to Department security configuration baseline standards, unless an exception is needed.
-System owners must submit requests for exceptions through DS/CTS and IRM/IA for a recommendation to receive approval for all deviations from approved configuration guides made to DMZ assets, and any deviations from approved configuration guides must be documented in iMATRIX.
+System owners must submit requests for exceptions through DS/CTS and DT/IA for a recommendation to receive approval for all deviations from approved configuration guides made to DMZ assets, and any deviations from approved configuration guides must be documented in iMATRIX.
 Only the CIO and/or Chief Information Security Officer (CISO) approve exceptions.

 5 FAM 874 THROUGH 879 UNASSIGNED